hbod8/deploy-tools/README.md

-# Orleans config
+# Deploy Tools

 This repo has all the goodies.

-Run the `docker-compose build` to build.

-Run the `docker-compose up` to bring up the docker stack.
+Run `sudo sh deploy.sh` at regular intervals to update and deploy.

 ## Requirements

 - Docker
 - Docker Compose
-- SSL Certificates in 'static-host/certs'
+- Certbot
+- Git